When to fly

 Getting around Karachi

 City buses and minibuses offer transportation throughout Karachi, but the local public transportation system can be difficult to navigate for a visitor – especially if you aren’t planning on staying long in the city.
 Walking is also a less than desirable option, due to traffic, pollution and long distances between destinations.
-Many visitors find it best to travel by taxi when it comes to getting around Karachi.
-Hiring a private car with chauffeur is also a convenient option in Karachi, as are the numerous rickshaws thorough the city.
+Many visitors find it best to travel by taxi when it comes to getting around.
+Hiring a private car with chauffeur is also a convenient option, as are the numerous rickshaws thorough the city.